Fatal Workplace Injuries

 When someone you love is fatally injured at work, it can be extremely difficult to process the emotional, financial, and legal implications.
 As you and your family try to grieve, you might also be asking questions about how the injury happened, why, and whether or not it was preventable.

 The entire matter can be difficult to swallow, and finding your next step may seem impossible.
 That’s why our firm is here.
-Our experienced workplace wrongful death lawyers in Chicago can help you with your Workers' Compensation wrongful death claim after your tragic loss.
+Our experienced workplace wrongful death lawyers in Chicago can help you with your workers' compensation wrongful death claim after your tragic loss.
+We are committed to providing compassionate support while also aggressively pursuing justice on behalf of your loved one.

-Most people know they are entitled to certain Workers' Compensation benefits after sustaining an injury, but did you know that families may also claim benefits if their loved one was fatally harmed on the job?
+Most people know they are entitled to certain workers' compensation benefits after sustaining an injury, but did you know that families may also claim benefits if their loved one was fatally harmed on the job?
+Understanding the nuances of workers' compensation laws in Illinois is crucial for determining eligibility and ensuring that all potential claims are thoroughly investigated and pursued.

 Call (312) 487-2513 to discuss your case with our workplace wrongful death lawyers in Chicago.

 According to the Bureau of Labor Statistics, there were 4,836 reported fatal work injuries in 2015, nearly 1,000 of which occurred as construction site accidents.
-In 2016, the numbers rose to a total of 5,190 fatal work injuries, making it the third consecutive year to see an increase in work-related deaths.
+In 2016, the numbers rose to a total of 5,190 fatal work injuries, marking the third consecutive year of increased work-related deaths.

 Workplace fatalities can occur anywhere but are more common in industries where workers do physical work, especially around heavy machinery or dangerous chemicals.